 This summer, Sandcastle Fairfield Playground is a must-go.
 It combines a pleasant day at the beach with a playground to ensure your children get rid of at the end of the day.

-Enjoy the water, follow a walk to the playground.
+Enjoy the water, and follow a walk to the playground.
 The $20 parking charge at Jennings Beach; however, the playground is free during the off-season.

 Sandcastle Playground has slides, conventional children’s swings, a tire swing, climbing nets and monkey bars, seesaws, and many more.